eiffel-community/eiffel-gerrit-plugin/src/main/resources/Development-documentation/gerrit-scenarios.md

 Preconditions:

-- Previous review submits to  the master with hash `C0`
+- Previous review submitted to the master with hash `C0`
 - The plugin sends SCS with id `E0`

 The user does the following: